spannerci/spanner-examples/README.md

 Repeat Step 4 as many times as you like and enjoy continuous integration with automated testing and Over-The-Air updates in your firmware!

-#### Example 4: Using Testboards with the Spanner Testing Service
+#### Example 4: Using the Spanner Testboard with the Spanner Testing Service
-TODO